OntimizeWeb/docs/docs/customization/20-theming.md

 layout: default
 title: "Theming"
 permalink: /customize/theming/
-excerpt: "How to customise the colour palette and theme of your Ontimize Web NGX 18 application using Material 3."
+excerpt: "How to customise the colour palette and theme of your Ontimize Web 18 application using Material 3."
 parent: Customization
 nav_order: 1
 ---